ibm-cloud-docs/containers/cs_tutorials_cf.md

     ```
     {: screen}

     b.
 Open a browser and check out the app with the following URL: `http://<public_IP_address>:<NodePort>`.
 With the example values, the URL is `http://169.xx.xxx.xxx:30872`.
-You can give this URL to a co-worker to try or enter it in your cell phone's browser so that you can see that the app really is publicly available. **Note**: Because worker nodes in VPC clusters do not have a public IP address, you can access an app through a NodePort only if you are connected to your private VPC network, such as through a VPN connection or by using the [Kubernetes web terminal](/docs/containers?topic=containers-cs_cli_install#cli_web).
+You can give this URL to a co-worker to try or enter it in your cell phone's browser so that you can see that the app really is publicly available. **Note**: Because worker nodes in VPC clusters do not have a public IP address, you can access an app through a NodePort only if you are connected to your private VPC network, such as through a VPN connection.
 Then, you can use the worker node's private IP address and NodePort: `http://<private_IP_address>:<NodePort>`.

     <img src="images/python_flask.png" alt="A screen capture of the deployed boilerplate Python Flask app." />